mogryzko/NLP-Projects/HMM Viterbi Tagger/README.md

 python 4_2.py

 python eval_ne_tagger.py ner_dev.key 4_2.txt

-      \nWill print out the results of a basic tagger on the test dataset
+      Will print out the results of a basic tagger on the test dataset

 python 5_1.py

 python 5_2.py

 python eval_ne_tagger.py ner_dev.key 5_2.txt

-      \nWill print out the improved results on the test dataset with the viterbi tagger
+      Will print out the improved results on the test dataset with the viterbi tagger